exterior apartment building

 3. Lean On Real Estate Investing Metrics

-Net operating income (NOI) is a formula used to measure a property’s ability to generate a positive cash flow from operations.
-This calculation helps dictate the value of your property.
+Net operating income (NOI) is a formula that measures a property’s ability to generate positive cash flow from the business.
+This formula helps estimate the value of the property.

-The 1% rule is a quick way to figure out if an investment property is going to provide you with the monthly cash flow you need to consider it a good investment.
-If you multiply the purchase price of the property plus any necessary repairs by 1%, you’ll get a base level of monthly rent which should exceed the mortgage payment.
+The 1% rule is a quick way to determine whether an investment property will provide the monthly cash flow you need.
+Multiply the property's purchase price (plus any repairs) by 1% to estimate the minimum monthly rent you’ll need to make to exceed the property’s mortgage payment.

 The Bottom Line

 Fourplexes are a great investment strategy for beginners due to their relatively low barriers to entry.
-They are a good way to generate a good cash flow, they are easier to manage than four individual properties, and they can still be purchased with a residential loan.
+They’re a good way to generate a healthy cash flow, are easier to manage than four individual properties and you can use a residential loan to purchase a property.

-Although this is a sound investment, the income you’re generating is not passive.
-You must keep the property occupied to make a profit.
-If you’re ready to start shopping for financing start the application process today.
+Although fourplexes can be a sound investment, unlike some passive income streams, fourplexes involve a certain level of hands-on management, and you must keep the property occupied to turn a profit.
+If you’re ready to shop for financing, you can start the application process today.

 Get approved to refinance.